How Self-Publishing Helped Me Find A Literary Agent

 Hone Your Craft

 First things first: you’ve got to be a good writer.
 There’s only one thing that will grab the attention of a literary agent, and that’s good writing.
 So, write every day, write when you don’t want to, and write a lot.
 Even if you think it’s bad, at least you’re refining your writing skills.
 For fiction writers, once you get moving with a particular story that makes your heart burn, keep going and don’t stop.
 For nonfiction writers, dive deep into that topic you’re so passionate about and start typing.
-I’ve found that there are really only two ways to attract an agent: have a solid body of work across several notable publications or one impressive offering sent right to their desk that sells them on your talent.
+I’ve found that there are really only two ways to attract an agent: have a solid body of work across several notable publications or one impressive offering sent right to the desk that sells them on your talent.

 Invite Yourself to the Party